GioPat/mosaico/README.md

 # Mosaico

 Mosaico (From the Italian translation of Mosaic) is a charting library inspired by [D3js](https://github.com/d3) but built on new standards (native typescript, workspaces, etc.), and with a focus on:

+- Performance.
-- atomocity instead of having a single interface to do everything.
+- Atomocity instead of having a single interface to do everything.
-- New web standards (SVG 2.0 and new Canvas Rendering capabilities).
+- New web standards (SVG 2.0 and Canvas).

 ## Key differences from D3js

 Mosaico approach is to have first class support for both SVGs and Canvas and should be designed to work both client and server side.

 ## What Mosaico is